oVirt/ovirt-site/source/feature/gluster-geo-replication.html.md

 #### Geo-Replication Session Details

-With the distributed geo-replication, when a geo-replication session is created for a volume, internally more than one session will be created depending on the type of the volume and where the bricks are residing.
-This view will list all the individual sessions, their status and Up time.
-Additionally this will also contain the detailed status of the geo-replication session.
+With the distributed geo-replication, when a geo-replication session is created for a volume, internally geo-rep process will be running on each of the nodes where the bricks are residing.
+This view will list all the individual nodes, their status and Up time.
+Additionally this will also contain the detailed status for each node

 ![](Georepsession4details.png "Georepsession4details.png")